 The Millennium hall was built on the place where the Roman Soldiers used to bathe in the hot springs that at one time used to come out of the ground there.

 These were similar to the hot springs that as are still used by many in Bath.

-In later years the springs were capped off by the parish council as people from Corbridge and Stocksfield were coming at night and stealing the water, bottling it and selling it as Corbridge Spring Water to the tourists.
+In later years the springs were capped off by the parish council as people from Corbridge and Stocksfield were sneaking around at night and stealing the water, bottling it and selling it as Corbridge Spring Water to the tourists.

-This would not have mattered but when some people from Stocksfield got wind of the huge profits they were making, they tried to do the same and decided to call their water Iron Brew and sell it to the Scottish pilgrims that were coming down the A68 to visit the sacred shrine and as the locals did not want a repeat of the AD510 siege by the Scots in the area it was decided to hide the source of the water by building the millennium hall over the spring.
+This would not have mattered but when some people from Stocksfield got wind of the huge profits they were making, they tried to do the same and decided to call their water Iron Brew and sell it to the many Scottish pilgrims that were coming down the A68 to visit the sacred shrine and as the locals did not want a repeat of the AD510 siege by the Scots it was decided to hide the source of the water by building the Millennium hall over the top of the spring.

-Plans are in place to start bottling and selling the spring water again but this time to get around EU regulations it was decided we should come out of the EU and so a national referendum was organised by the parish council (they have many high up contacts) and as soon as negotiations are complete and we leave the EU they will be free to resume the bottling of "Riding Mill Spring Water".
+Plans are in place to start bottling and selling the spring water again but this time to get around EU regulations it was decided we should come out of the EU and so a national referendum was suggested by the parish council (They have many contacts in parliament) and as soon as negotiations were completed we left the EU.

-(For a free sample of the water please use the hall kitchen cold tap)
+(For a free sample of the water please use the Millennium hall kitchen cold tap)